 At a glance

-The Ryobi RJS18-0 is the budget pick at the bottom of our best cordless jigsaws UK comparison, and it earns that position through honest value rather than compromised ambition.
-At around £55 body only – roughly half the price of the Makita DJV182Z – it runs on Ryobi’s ONE+ platform, handles the full range of domestic jigsaw tasks competently and backs it with a 3-year registered warranty that matches the professional brands.
-For a homeowner or occasional DIY user who needs a capable jigsaw without the professional price tag, this is the starting point that makes sense.
+The Ryobi RJS18-0 is the budget pick at the bottom of our best cordless jigsaws UK comparison, and it earns that position through honest value rather than compromised performance.
+It runs on Ryobi’s ONE+ platform, covers the essential jigsaw tasks adequately and backs it all with a 3-year warranty that matches the professional brands.
+For a homeowner or occasional DIY user who needs a capable jigsaw without the professional price tag, this is the sensible starting point.

 Overview and first impressions

 The RJS18-0 is noticeably lighter and more compact than the professional tools in our comparison.
-At 1.4kg bare it is the lightest of the five jigsaws tested, and the green and black ONE+ livery is assembled solidly if not at the same build density as a professional Makita or Milwaukee.
-The grip is comfortable for general use and well-proportioned for a range of hand sizes.
-The trigger action is smooth through the full speed range, though low-end speed control is less refined than the professional brushless tools – the very slow end of the travel is less linear than a brushless trigger, making careful starting cuts on a marked line require more attention.
+At 1.4kg bare it is the lightest of the five, and the green and black ONE+ livery feels solidly assembled if not quite at the same density as a professional Makita or Milwaukee.
+The grip is comfortable enough for general use and the trigger action is smooth through the full speed range, though the low-end control is less refined than the professional brushless tools.

 Specifications and scores